ShifaShah-06/Thesis-Code/README.md

 - `scripts/`: Python scripts for all main analyses
 - `data/`: Example data schema, not real student data (see below)
-- `results/`: (Optional) Key figures and tables exported from scripts

 ---

 ## Main scripts